 Two components of international firm power trade are represented in the EMM-existing and planned transactions, and unplanned transactions.
-Data on existing and planned transactions are compiled from NERC's Electricity Supply and Demand Database and Canada's National Energy Board.
+Data on existing and planned transactions are compiled from the FERC Form 1 and provincial reliability assessments.
 Unplanned firm power trade is represented by competing Canadian supply with U.S. domestic supply options.
 Canadian supply is represented via supply curves using cost data from the Department of Energy report, "Northern Lights: The Economic and Practical Potential of Imported Power from Canada" (DOE/PE-0079).
 International economy trade is determined endogenously based on surplus energy expected to be available from Canada by region in each time slice.
-Canadian surplus energy was determined using Canadian electricity supply and demand projections from the MAPLE-C model developed for Natural Resources Canada.
+Canadian surplus energy was determined using a mini-dispatch model that utilizes Canadian provincial plant data, load curves, demand forecasts, and fuel prices to determine the excess electricity supply by year, load slice, supply step, step cost, and Canadian province.